vidyagames998/vidyagames998.github.io/eldenring/index.md

 Option 3: Ruins Greatsword.
 Ranged Ash of war like Blasphemous Blade, but rock/gravity.
 Upgrades with somber.
 You do have to kill a duo boss at Redmane Castle which [can be done before beating Radahn](https://www.youtube.com/watch?v=KZ7TaBMrh_4) it's just not an easy fight and much easier to get to after Queen Rennala via the portal.
 The attack is kinda slow and it won't be very forgiving on Miquella, but it is decent in DLC.
 There is a [cheese for this boss](https://www.youtube.com/watch?v=nrDkXU6DE-Y) so you could potentially use this instead of the Golden Halberd [from the start](https://www.youtube.com/watch?v=op9hxIngMCI&t=551s).
 Keep in mind it also needs 50 strength and 16 int so while available, definitely not the best choice for starting the game.

 Option 4: Great Stars with Lions Claw.
 Lighter version of Greatsword with bleed and carries a slight heal with each hit.
 I like the greatsword better as you have much wider reach, but they are both pretty good.
 Smithing stone upgrades.
 Probably better for DLC over the greatsword.
+Available early game if you cheese him with [dragon encantations](https://www.youtube.com/watch?v=L9xRdKDJ7lI).

 Option 5 (Recommended): Nightrider Glaive with Black Flame Tornado (dropped from godskin duo).
 Instead of the Ice Spears frost this build uses physical/fire damage and is way better against elden beast.
 It does require some good timing and skill to use effectively, so definitely not as brain dead easy like the greatsword.
 The Nightrider glaive later pairs well with cragblade for Mohg and giant hunt for Miquella.
-There's 18 larval tears to respec in the base game.
+There's 18 larval tears to respec in the base game before going into new game plus.

 ## Closing thoughts